AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox_tutorial.md

 are logging out during developing and debugging your software, it is all automatically gone in the release version.

-This is achieved by providing the right set of \ref GrpALibPreproSymbols "compiler symbols" when
+This is achieved by providing the right set of \ref GrpALibPreproSymbols "compiler-symbols" when
 \ref alib_manual_build "setting up the project".
 Only project configurations that have the symbol \ref ALOX_DBG_LOG set to \c 1 will contain \alib_alox_nl debug logging statements.